Senate Bill 710

 Total number of children in care placed in restraint.

-Total number of children in care who were placed in restraint or involuntary seclusion more than three times during the reporting period.
+Total number of children in care who were placed in a restraint more than three times during the reporting period.

 A description of the steps the program has taken to decrease the use of restraint and involuntary seclusion.